paylike/plugin-ubercart-7.x/README.md

 1. Visit your Ubercart Store Administration page, Configuration section, and enable the gateway under the Payment Gateways.
        (admin/store/settings/payment/edit/gateways)
 1. Select the default credit transaction type.
-This module supports immediate or delayed capture modes.
+This ˘module supports immediate or delayed capture modes.
 Immediate capture will be done when users confirm their orders.
 In delayed mode administrator should capture the money manually from orders administration page (admin/store/orders/view).
 Select an order and click